 Due to the generous contributions of Mercer University, supporting churches, and our educational partners, the School of Theology is one of the most affordable options for theological education.
-The M.Div., M.A.C.M., M.T.S. and Non-Degree (for credit) programs are charged at \$495 per credit hour.
-The D.Min.
-Program is charged at \$475 per credit hour.
-Merit scholarships are available to Master's students who qualify.
+M.Div., M.A.C.M., M.T.S. and Non-Degree (for credit) programs are charged at \$515 per credit hour.
+D.Min. tuition is charged at \$500 per credit hour.
+Merit scholarships are available to Masters students who qualify.
 Eligibility is based on an undergraduate GPA and evaluation of each candidate's total admissions application, including potential for leadership in service and vocation.

-Estimated Student Cost to Attend After Tuition Grant 2021-2022 Academic Year
+Estimated Student Cost to Attend After Tuition Grant 2022-2023 Academic Year

-M.Div. (estimate 26 hours per year) \$12,870.00 M.A.C.M. (estimate 18 hours per year) \$8,910.00 M.T.S. (estimate 24 hours per year) \$11,880.00 D.Min. (estimate 11 hours per year) \$5,225.00 Facilities and Technology Fee (estimate based on full-time status) \$300.00
+M.Div. (estimate 26 hours per year) \$13,390.00 M.A.C.M. (estimate 18 hours per year) \$9,270.00 M.T.S. (estimate 24 hours per year) \$12,360.00 D.Min. (estimate 11 hours per year) \$5,500.00 Facilities and Technology Fee (required fee, full-time students) \$300.00

-Tuition rates and fees are estimated and subject to change
+\ Tuition rates and fees are estimated and subject to change